-New studies show moral judgments quicker, more extreme than practical ones—but also flexibleNovember 28th, 2012 in Psychology & Psychiatry /
+New studies show moral judgments quicker, more extreme than practical ones—but also flexibleNovember 28, 2012 in Medicine & Health / Psychology & Psychiatry

 Judgments we make with a moral underpinning are made more quickly and are more extreme than those same judgments based on practical considerations, a new set of studies finds.
 However, the findings, which appear in the journal PLOS ONE, also show that judgments based on morality can be readily shifted and made with other considerations in mind.